 The International Franchise Association (IFA) is planning to host a member briefing webinar on April 29, at 2 p.m.
 ET, on the new law and what it means for franchise registrations in Virginia, as well as the practical impact to franchisors and franchisees.
 The IFA will send a registration link for the member briefing later this week.

-While the new law is not retroactive and does not affect franchise agreements signed before July 1, franchisors should contact their franchise legal counsel on how to manage this change from a filing and registration perspective.
-In addition, franchise legal counsel can help franchisors navigate the nuances of the law by preparing, updating and submitting the franchise disclosure documents, franchise agreements and state-specific addenda to ensure compliance with the new Virginia law.
+Franchise legal counsel can help franchisors navigate the nuances of the law by preparing, updating, and submitting the FDDs, franchise agreements, and state-specific addenda to ensure compliance with the new Virginia law.